Check the trouble spots

 Another type of tester works by touching each bulb for a few seconds.

 Judging by our mail, it seems that most of us have experienced the frustration of uncooperative holiday lights.
-There’s a simple way to solve the problem.
+There’s a simple way to solve the problem and how to fix Christmas lights.
 First, slide back the plastic covering on the plug to check the fuse (Photo 1).
 Some strings have more than one fuse, in which case they’ll be next to each other.
 Replace any blown fuses.
 New ones are available where holiday lights are sold and at some electronics stores.

 Second, test the bulbs with an inexpensive tester, available where holiday lights are sold and online.
 Usually, changing a problem bulb (or tightening it) will fix the entire strand.
 The tester will indicate which bulbs are bad and need to be replaced.
 (For the tester to work, the lights must be plugged into the electrical outlet correctly-the narrow ‘hot’ blade into the narrow slot and the wide neutral blade into the wide slot.)